mmmwembe/Streamlit_Hackathon/README.md

 # Connection components

-After cloning this repository, make a new python file and paste this following code
+After cloning this repository, make a new python file in a separate folder and paste this following code

 ```from connect import MongoDBConnection
 import sys